hedi0/Smart_DustBin/README.md

 ## 🤝 Contribution Guidelines

 We welcome contributions to the Smart_DustBin project!
 Please follow these guidelines to ensure a smooth collaboration process.

-### Code Style
+### Code St

-*   Adhere to a consistent C++ coding style (e.g., Google C++ Style Guide or similar).
+*   Adh a onsistent C++ coding sty (eg., Google C++ Style Guide or similar).
-*   Use meaningful variable and function names.
+*   Us meningful variable and functionnames.
-*   Comment your code thoroughly, especially for complex logic.
+*   Cmmet your code thoroughly, especiall for complex logic.
-*   Keep functions concise and focused on a single responsibility.
+* eep functions concise and focused on a

-### Branch Naming Conventions

-Please use the following conventieee